Meatball Lasagna from Retro Rose

 This is worth a few extra power workouts, or perhaps just go out and shovel the snow or do some yard work (depending on where you live) and work up a good appetite.
 This is the perfect one dish meal and I decided to not serve bread, but only a salad and some nice red wine.

-Make your best sauce, use the best cheese, and do not scrimp on time or care.
+Make your best sauce, make delicious meatballs with flavor, use the best cheese, and do not scrimp on time or care.
 Some families only know lasagna through the freezer of the grocery store, but in our home, it’s made for special occasions because it takes time and it is just that good.

 - olive oil